lukedays/ExcelNativeAot/README.md

 - Add all possible XlOper types
 - Use code generation to wrap marshalling of variables and method generation
 - Integrate into an existing project (candidates?
 Govert...?) or create a separate NuGet
-- Find a way to auto-attach to the Excel process...

 ### Credits